leonstel/leonstel.github.io/blogs/gmap5.md

 // TODO yt video embed of working app
 // same as post 1

-I will try to use less words and show you the code how this all comes together, too many words have already been said!
+I will try to use less words this time and show you the code how this all comes together, too many words have already been said!

 #### Mutant

-So what actually is a mutant
+The entire app is based on mutants so what actually is a mutant?

 ```
 // single mutant